The ethics of the coffee shops

 If times were so hard that Starbucks wasn’t even able to afford birthday cards for its staff, you have to wonder why, in the same year, it had the money to boost its CEO’s pay by 80%.
 In 2014 its CEO was paid over $20 million.
 Troy Alstead, the man who gave the cringe-worthy interview before the Public Accounts Committee, was paid $6 million.

 Starbucks doesn’t do very well on environmental or animal welfare measures either.
-Although it engages in good environmental reporting, it was one of 30 companies whose policies on palm oil were evaluated by the Union of Concerned Scientists in 2014, and it was judged to have no commitment in the area at all.
-A major 2014 report on animal welfare, ‘The Business Benchmark on Farm Animal Welfare’, ranked Starbucks in its second lowest category.
+It was one of 30 companies whose policies on palm oil were evaluated by the Union of Concerned Scientists in 2015, and it was judged to have little commitment in the area.
+A major 2015 report on animal welfare, ‘The Business Benchmark on Farm Animal Welfare’, ranked Starbucks in its second lowest category and had not moved from the previous year.

 Starbucks has now been the subject of a UK boycott for several years over its flagrant tax avoidance.
 In America, singer Neil Young has called on his fans to boycott Starbucks because it is a member of a large food industry group called the Grocery Manufacturers Association (GMA) who are suing the US state of Vermont over its GMO labelling law.
 However, contrary to some reports, Starbucks is not itself involved with the litigation.